Frequently Asked Questions

 By merging over-the-air antenna TV with the internet, local stations will be able to enhance their news, sports, live events and shows with interactive features that give viewers the content that’s most relevant to them.
 Of course, features available on NEXTGEN TV will vary by broadcaster and by television as commercial service becomes available in local markets.

 Look for the NEXTGEN TV logo in the television section of your local store or from your favorite online retailer.
-Many new television sets from LG Electronics, Samsung, and Sony already come equipped to receive NEXTGEN TV.
-Hisense TVs will be available later this summer with more TV brands expected to jump aboard the bandwagon.
+Many new television sets from LG Electronics, Samsung, Sony and Hisense already come equipped to receive NEXTGEN TV with more TV brands expected to jump aboard the bandwagon.

 We’re keeping track of NEXTGEN TV local station deployments right here on this website.
 With our national map, you can see where NEXTGEN TV signals are rolling out and what stations are already on the air.
 More cities and more broadcasts in the new format are being added each month.